Rajpratik71/Mininet-wiki/Environment-Setup.md

-The following instruction will guide you through how to setup the environment to use Mininet for the [[programming assignment|Assignments]] on Ubuntu 12.04.
+The following instruction will guide you through how to setup the environment to use Mininet for the [[programming assignment|Assignments]] on Ubuntu.
 We also provide an Amazon EC2 AMI image with everything set up for people would like to run the lab on EC2.

 Steps:
-1. Install Ubuntu 12.04 LTS on your machine
+1. (Optional) Install Ubuntu 12.04 LTS on your machine
+2. Install Git
+sudo apt-get update
+sudo apt-get install git vim-nox

 2. Install Git
 sudo apt-get update
 sudo apt-get install git vim-nox